evan18c/language/README.md

 E is currently transpiled into C.

 ## Example Code
 This code prints "hi" 10 times to the console.
+Alongside a factorial function.
 ```
 map S(x:i32) -> i32 {
     ret x + 1;